 Da-Ming huidian 大明會典, shortly called Ming huidian 明會典, is a collection of official statutes of the Ming dynasty 明 (1368-1644).
 It was submitted to the throne in 1497 and, after revision, officially issued and printed in 1509.
-The first version contained 180 juan "scrolls", and after two supplements were added during the Jiajing 嘉靖 (1522-1566) and the Wanli 萬曆 (1573-1619) reigns, it obtained its final seize of 228 juan in the edition of 1597.
+The first version contained 180 juan, and after two supplements were added during the Jiajing 嘉靖 (1522-1566) and the Wanli 萬曆 (1573-1619) reign-periods, in 1597, it obtained its final seize of 228 juan.

 The government institutions of are arranged as subordinated to the Six Ministries (liubu 六部), except that of the ministries of Revenue and of Justice, the subordinated agencies of which are arranged according to the provinces they were entrusted with.